hashicorp/nomad/website/source/docs/job-specification/service.html.md

 the [Consul integration documentation][service-discovery].

 Nomad 0.10 also allows specifying the `service` stanza at the task group level.
-This enables services in the same task group to opt into [Consul Connect][] integration.
+This enables services in the same task group to opt into [Consul Connect][connect] integration.

 ## `service` Parameters